Anderson, South Carolina

 Anderson is a city in and the county seat of Anderson County, South Carolina, United States.
-The population was 28,106 at the 2020 census, and the city was the center of an urbanized area of 75,702.
-It is one of the principal cities in the Greenville-Anderson-Mauldin metropolitan statistical area, which had a population of 824,112 at the 2010 census.
-It is included in the larger Greenville-Spartanburg-Anderson, South Carolina combined statistical area, with a total population of 1,266,995, at the 2010 census.
+The population was 28,106 at the 2020 census, making it the 16th-most populous city in South Carolina.
+It is one of the principal cities in the Greenville-Anderson-Greer, SC Metropolitan Statistical Area, which had an estimated population of 975,480 in 2023.
+It is included in the larger Greenville-Spartanburg-Anderson, SC Combined Statistical Area, which had an estimated population of 1,590,636 in 2023.
 It is just off Interstate 85 and is 120 mi from Atlanta and 140 mi from Charlotte.
-Anderson is the smallest of the three primary cities that make up the Upstate region, and is nicknamed the "Electric City" and the "Friendliest City in South Carolina."
+Anderson is the smallest of the three primary cities that make up the Upstate region, and is nicknamed the "Electric City" and the "Friendliest City in South Carolina".
+A 38-foot tall Confederate Memorial currently resides prominently in the center of downtown Anderson.

 History

 Anderson Court House

 Cherokee first settled the area of what is today the city of Anderson.
 During the American Revolution, the Cherokee sided with the British.
 After the American Revolutionary War, the Cherokee's land was acquired as war reparations and colonized.
 In 1791, the South Carolina Legislature created the Washington District, which comprised Greenville, Anderson, Oconee, and Pickens Counties.
 The Washington District was then divided into Greenville and Pendleton districts.
 Anderson, Pickens, and Oconee comprised the newly created Pendleton district.
 Anderson was settled in 1826 and incorporated in 1828 as Anderson Court House, separate from the Pendleton district.
 The name Anderson is in honor of Robert Anderson, who fought in the American Revolutionary War and also explored the Anderson region in the mid-18th century.
 Anderson District (later Anderson County after 1867) was also established in 1826 out of the Pendleton district.

-In 1851, the Johnson Female Seminary was established in Anderson as the first college of the town, and was named after William Bullein Johnson.
+In 1851, the Johnson Female Seminary was established in Anderson as the first college of the town and was named after William Bullein Johnson.
 One year later, the seminary was renamed Johnson University.
 During the American Civil War, Johnson University was closed and converted into a Confederate treasury.
 On May 1, 1865, Union forces invaded Anderson looking for the Confederate treasury.
 The treasury office of Anderson was ransacked by Union forces, and the main building of Johnson University was used as a Union headquarters.
 A minor skirmish erupted at the Battle of Anderson, leading to two Union casualties.
 After the war, a Union garrison was stationed in Anderson.